Tornadoes of 2007: May 4–6

 The center of Greensburg, Kansas, 12 days after being hit by an EF5 tornado.

 A significant severe weather event developed across the central Plains on the evening of May 4.
 Early in the morning, The Storm Prediction Center issued a moderate risk of severe thunderstorms for May 4 over portions of Central Nebraska, Western Kansas, Western Oklahoma, Eastern Colorado and portions of the Texas Panhandle.
 Around 6:35 pm CDT (2335 UTC), a tornado was reported by KWTV storm spotters on the ground near Arnett, Oklahoma.
 The tornado stayed in mostly sparsely populated rural areas, but there were reports of a house 7 mi west of Arnett being hit.
 At around 9:50 pm CDT (0250 UTC), there was a violent and destructive tornado in southwest Kansas near Greensburg.
 City administrator Steve Hewitt said that 90% of Greensburg was destroyed and at least 16 people were critically injured, according to Fox.
-In all, 11 people died and 63 were injured according to the National Weather Service and CNN.
+In all, 12 people died and 63 were injured according to the National Weather Service and CNN.
 The tornado was rated an EF5 on the Enhanced Fujita Scale, the first since the new scale was implemented and the first F5 or EF5 tornado since the Bridge Creek-Moore tornado during the 1999 Oklahoma tornado outbreak on May 3, 1999.
 Another person was killed when a tornado destroyed structures in Ottawa County, Kansas, and another died in Stafford County, Kansas for an outbreak total of 14.

 On the morning of May 5, the Storm Prediction Center issued a high risk across central Kansas and Nebraska.
 The Storm Prediction Center also issued a moderate risk for southern South Dakota and northwest Oklahoma and a slight risk for most of Oklahoma, northern South Dakota, southern North Dakota, eastern Nebraska, western Iowa and northeastern Colorado.
 Severe weather reports were already coming in by late morning, and the first tornado reports came in during the early afternoon hours.
 The most intense activity took place during the late afternoon and evening hours as supercells developed along a long line from South Dakota to North Texas.
 Over 80 tornadoes were confirmed that day, along with hail as large as softballs and straight-line winds as strong as 90 mph (145 km/h).
 The activity weakened in the late evening, but not before the last tornadoes were reported in Iowa in the overnight hours.

 The SPC also issued a moderate risk for severe storms over parts of central Kansas and northern Oklahoma on May 6.
 The activity was far less than on the two previous days, however there were still several additional tornadoes across the Plains, all of which were weak, mostly EF0 intensity.

-May 6 (Romania)

-An F1 tornado hit the village of Borod in Bihor region in western Romania, 40 km east of Oradea.
-The tornado moved a truck, damaged roofs and snapped trees.